-In addition to the major paper and dissertation, students in the Ph.D. program are expected to engage in dissemination of research.
-Students must meet this requirement by having at least one publication or presentation that is completed by September 1 of the year students apply for internship in order to be eligible to apply for internship.
-The following requirements must be met:
+The research dissemination competency must be met by all students.
+At minimum, one publication or presentation must be completed by September 1 of the year students apply for internship in order to be eligible to apply for internship.
+The details of this requirement are listed below:

-- 1. Research publications in peer-reviewed journals will fulfill the research dissemination requirement.
+1. Research publications in peer-reviewed journals will fulfill the research dissemination requirement.
 Alternatively, a presentation of a paper session, poster session, or symposium at a conference, where the student is the first author of the work, will also fulfill the research dissemination requirement, as long as the proposal is peer-reviewed and that the scientific committee that reviews submissions includes doctoral-level psychologists.
 This will cover international, national, statewide, and local conferences.
-Proof of acceptance and a copy of their poster/presentation must be provided to the Office of Academic Affairs. - 2.
-There will be a list of acceptable organizations/conferences where research may be presented on file in the Office of Academic Affairs.
+Proof of acceptance and a copy of their poster/presentation must be provided to the Office of Academic Affairs.

+2. There will be a list of acceptable organizations/conferences where research may be presented on file in the Office of Academic Affairs.
 Submissions to conferences not listed must first be approved by the DAA or his/her designee who will make the decision whether or not said conference is appropriate, (and if deemed appropriate will be included on a list for future students to see).